 First off, your bike has been assembled and checked over by our qualified mechanics, and we have also done a basic setup based off your height and weight.
 We’re confident that we’ve gotten your saddle height and suspension set in the right ballpark, but this might be something that needs to be changed.
 If you have a shock pump at home, we have a basic guide on suspension setup here.
 It’s worth noting that many of our commuter and rail trail ebikes don’t have adjustable suspension so if you’re unsure on if your bike does or not, get in touch with our team.

-It’s tough to set saddle position without being able to see you on the bike and pedalling, but as a rule of thumb, your knee should have a slight bend in it when you reach the bottom of the pedal stroke.
+To set saddle position, as a rule of thumb, your knee should have a slight bend in it when you reach the bottom of the pedal stroke.
 If you think your saddle is too high or too low, an easy test is to put your pedal at the lowest position (6 o’clock) and place the pedal under your heel.
 In this position, your leg should be fully extended, and should have a slight kink by the time you return your foot to your usual pedalling position with the pedal under the ball of your foot.
 If you heel can’t reach the pedal, your saddle is too high.
 If your leg is bent with your heel on the pedal, your saddle is too low.
 Use the adjuster bolt, or quick release adjuster to make any changes, just make note of the torque setting if your seat clamp uses a bolt and be sure not to over tighten your saddle.

 Your First Ride

 Before heading on your first ride, we suggest familiarising yourself with your drive system.
 You can find manuals for all of the drive systems we sell below:

 Bosch Active Line / Active Line Plus / Performance Line User Manual